dbirtwell/tarotExampleRatpack_do_db/README.md

 This version uses old-style HTML (pre-HTML 5), with a smidgeon of JQuery to show how to use JQuery in the Ratpack template engine.

+ratpack.groovy is the main app/script

+to start the app just type > groovy ratpack.groovy

 This is just the beginning!

 Please see my Blog at:

 DavidBirtwell.com/wordpress

-[Note: THe blog is NOT updated regularly]
+[Note: The blog is NOT updated regularly]

+I know, I know, there aren't any tests.
+I'll add some later.

 NOTE: